What is the Longhorn TIES Initiative?

 How do UT Austin students sign up for services?

 UT Austin undergraduate students may sign up for services by completing the Longhorn TIES Qualtrics form.
-Once the form is submitted, the Longhorn TIES program administrator will contact the student to arrange an initial visit to learn more about the services provided.
+Once the form is submitted, students will be directed to the Longhorn TIES Microsoft Booking page to schedule an initial consult meeting to learn more about the services provided.
 At this time, Longhorn TIES services are only provided for UT Austin undergraduate students.

 What happens after a UT Austin student is approved for services through Longhorn TIES?

-After the initial meeting, the student and Longhorn TIES program administrator will create an action plan to assist the student in addressing their individualized goals.
-During the student’s first semester receiving services, students are required to meet with the program administrator bi-weekly.
+After the initial meeting, the student and a Longhorn TIES staff member will create an action plan to assist the student in addressing their individualized goals.
+During the student’s first semester receiving services, students are required to attend bi-weekly coaching meetings.
 Semesters following, the student and program administrator will identify how often they will meet based on the progress of the student’s goals.

 How do I learn more about Longhorn TIES at student orientation?